In Defense of the Humble Bread Machine

 I mentioned pizza.
 Have you ever made homemade pizza?
 If you thought it was too much work, you have to try making crust in a bread machine.

-I made dinner rolls for a party a few years ago.
+I recently made dinner rolls to bring to a party.
 Other guests were astounded that they were, in fact, homemade.
 “Did you really make these from scratch?”
 Yes, I measured the flour and butter and salt.
 When I mentioned that I used the bread machine, there was a little confusion.
 Yes, the bread machine can bake a loaf of bread.
 No, it cannot divide dough into 24 neat dinner rolls; I did that part by hand.
 But if it were not for the bread machine, I can tell you I would not have endeavored to make homemade dinner rolls for a party!

 After many years of weekly breadmaking, our faithful bread machine finally quit.
 I researched as I shopped for a replacement, thinking we’d upgrade to a nicer one.
 Guess what?
 After all my research, I ended up buying EXACTLY THE SAME Sunbeam 2-Pound Programmable Breadmaker again!
 It’s a good one.